bluosun/MR-GENIUS/README.md

 ```
 (requires R version >= 3.4.1)
 # Overview
-The package currently implements two MR GENIUS estimators, *genius_addY* and *genius_mulY*, for additive and multiplicative outcome models, respectively.
+The package currently implements the following three MR GENIUS estimators.
 The functions report the MR GENIUS estimate, estimated variance, confidence interval at user-specified significance level as well as the p-value corresponding to the two-sided Wald test of null causal effect of the exposure on the outcome.

 ## MR GENIUS under an additive outcome model